gobeyondidentity/developer-docs/versioned_docs/version-v1/guides/integrate-with-azureb2c.md

 * Name = Beyond Identity

-* Metadata url = {enter the Beyond Identity Discovery Endpoint value noted in the previous section}
+* Metadata url = `enter the Beyond Identity Discovery Endpoint value noted in the previous section`

-* Client ID = {enter the Beyond Identity Client ID value noted in the previous section}
+* Client ID = `enter the Beyond Identity Client ID value noted in the previous section`

-* Client secret = {enter the Beyond Identity Client secret value noted in the previous section}
+* Client secret = `enter the Beyond Identity Client secret value noted in the previous section`

 * Scope = openid     (see "More Complex Integrations" section below for further discussion regarding scopes and claims mappings)